watertap-org/watertap/docs/technical_reference/unit_models/bipolar_electrodialysis_0D.rst

 Introduction
 ------------

+Bipolar electrodialysis, an electrochemical separation technology, is primarily used to generate acids and bases from waste salts.
+Recently, multiple proof of concept studies have also shown that starting from Lithium Chloride solution bipolar membranes can produce Lithium Hydroxide.
+These are critical for batteries.
+In water treatment plants starting with waste brine, at the end of water purification, yields high concentrations sodium hydroxide.
-Bipolar electrodialysis, an electrochemical separation technology, has primarily been used to generate acids and bases from waste salts produced in water purification.
-By providing in-situ access to valuable raw materials bipolar membranes can significantly reduce the total cost of the operation.
-This cell stack is shown in Figure 1 with **basic** and **acidic** channels, that produce base and acid respectively.
+These can be new revenue streams.
+A sketch of the bipolar membrane cell stack is shown in Figure 1 with **basic** and **acidic** channels, that produce base and acid respectively.
 More overview of the bipolar electrodialysis technology can be found in the *References*.